ONSdigital/dp-zebedee-content/README.md

 ### CMD configuration
 If you are running Zebedee with the _CMD_ feature enabled you can find the _CMD_ specific configuration values under the CMD section of the generated `./run-cmd.sh` script.

 :warning: The script applies default values for the following config properties.
-When running the script **any existing configuration you have set will to precedence over these defaults**.
+When running the script **any existing configuration you have set will take precedence over these defaults**.

 ```bash
 zebedee_root